sscit/rel/README.md

-# REL
+# REL - Requirements Engineering Language
-Requirements Engineering Language - a domain specific language to handle requirements in large software projects.
+The REL framework consists of a domain specific language to handle requirements in large software projects.
 It is used to create a requirements model, which consists of the specification and the actual requirements data.

 The *Requirements Specification* (file extension _rs_) contains definitions of types and enumerations, which structure the requirements.
 For every project, it is necessary to define the requirements specification and adapt it to the project's needs.